Dungeon Planner Set 1: Caverns of the Dead: Publication history

-Games Workshop had produced a licensed supplement for D&D in 1978, Dungeon Floor Plans, but generally was focused on the licensed publication and distribution in the UK of American role-playing games.
+Games Workshop had produced a licensed supplement for Dungeons & Dragons (D&D) in 1978, Dungeon Floor Plans, but generally was focused on the licensed publication and distribution in the UK of American role-playing games.
 In the 2014 book Designers & Dragons: The '70s, game historian Shannon Appelcline noted that in the early 1980s, Citadel Miniatures — which been founded with start-up money from Games Workshop — was developing Warhammer Fantasy Battle for Games Workshop, a tabletop miniature wargame that would require the use of 25 mm metal miniatures and a map using a 1" square grid.
 In order to further promote Citadel's miniatures trade, Games Workshop started to develop role-playing products that would also use miniatures and a square-gridded map.
 As Appelcline relates: "A reprint of their Dungeon Floor Plans (1982) — no longer sporting the D&D logo — was the first of several gaming supplements.
 Three more mapping sets plus two "dungeon planners" — which included both floor plans and AD&D adventures — followed it."

 Games Workshop envisioned a series of linked "Dungeon Planners", packages that would contain everything a gamemaster would need, including maps, regional information, and a role-playing adventure.
 As the name "Dungeon Planner" suggested, the product would not be a completely detailed adventure; the gamemaster would have to spend time filling in a lot of the required details of monsters, room furnishings, etc. Each adventure's regional map would be linked to the map of the previous product, so that as each product was released, a larger and larger "world map" would be created.
 The adventures would be "generic", not keyed to a specific role-playing system such as D&D or RuneQuest, so that any gamemaster could adapt the adventures to whatever role-playing system they were using.
 Because the products would use a 1" grid, gamemasters could customize or extend the dungeon floor plans using Dungeon Floor Plans products.
 The package also included information about how the adventure and maps could be adapted for use as a Warhammer wargame combat.

 The first product in this line, Dungeon Planner Set 1: Caverns of the Dead, was written by Albie Fiore and Robert Neville, with artwork by Fiore and Neville as well as Gary Chalk.
 It was published by Games Workshop in 1984 as a boxed set.

 The following year, Games Workshop released the sequel, Dungeon Planner Set 2: Nightmare in Blackmarsh.
 However, no further products in this line were ever published, as Games Workshop moved away from role-playing products to focus on Warhammer.